guyoalbert/sflow-Graylog/README.md

 ## sflow-Graylog

 This program allows you to convert sflow logs comming from a port of your machine into simple text lines which are send to another port.
-So, it's possible to add sflow file into Graylog by selecting the Raw/Plaintext UDP input and listening the destination port of the program
+So, it's possible to add sflow logs into Graylog by selecting the Raw/Plaintext UDP input and listening the destination port of the program

 ## installation